- Fiction and Creative Nonfiction Mentor

 - MFA in Writing

 “I am ambitious for my students.
 The mark of a good teacher is how well her students do, and I take that to heart.
 I am most interested in what your goals are for yourself as a writer, and from there, we go to work.
 I seek to develop a strong relationship with my students, and from a place of mutual trust, I have seen amazing growth happen with the students I have been lucky to work with.
-And a lot of success as well in the publishing world.
-You will have no greater cheerleader in your corner and no one singing your praises higher than I will be when we start having the breakthroughs we are both working towards.
+You will have no greater cheerleader in your corner than I will be when we start having the breakthroughs I want to see happen.

-"I am also very interested in language, and beats and rhythms, on a sentence level, and especially in finding the thing that only YOU could have written, not writing the thing that ANYBODY could have written.
-I am interested in bringing out your own voice, and in the language that is most natural to you.
-If you are grounded within yourself in that way, you will be all but unassailable by others.
-Basically I want you to be as good as anybody who is out there writing.
+"I am very interested in language, its beats and rhythms, on the sentence level, and especially in finding the thing that only YOU could have written, not writing the thing that ANYBODY could have written.

-"Often I will ask a student what story they would have died happy to have written, and to me as a mentor, their answer is a quick way to get my head around what it is that they love in literature, and usually what direction they want to take their own work.
-It’s also a great reference point to use when explaining some aspect of craft.
+"Often I will ask a student what story they would have died happy to have written, and to me as a mentor, their answer is a quick way to get an idea of what it is that they love in literature, and usually what direction they want to take their own work.

 "Writing is real work.
-I guess if it wasn’t everybody would be doing it, but it is.
-It is also one of the most incredibly satisfying things you can do with your life.
-I swear.”
+I guess if it weren’t everybody would be writing novels and essays and stories.
+It is also one of the most incredibly satisfying things you can do with your life, hands down.”